pazniak/vim-faq/README.md

  + Consider switching to [neovim](https://neovim.io/)
  + Mouse
  + Select with mouse, --(visual)-- , copy and paste with y p yy [p ]p P
+ + Copy and paste text in --INSERT-- mode with mouse wheel click, visual selection and y
  + Undo/redo with u and Ctrl+R, backup and swap files
  + Auto-saving
  + Let vim hint you with :set wildmenu